outlawhayden/outlawhayden.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: "Think lightly of yourself and deeply of the world", Miyamoto Musashi
+subtitle: Think lightly of yourself and deeply of the world, Miyamoto Musashi

 profile:
   align: right